Catholic Pilgrimage Sites Worldwide

 France • Europe

-Paray-le-Monial is the sacred site where Jesus revealed His Sacred Heart to St. Margaret Mary Alacoque, establishing it as a major Catholic pilgrimage destination.
+The Burgundian town where Christ revealed His Sacred Heart to St. Margaret Mary Alacoque, and a major Catholic pilgrimage destination since.

 Paris